-Ring trip is asserted immediately if the ring trip input is $15 \text{ V} \pm 3 \text{ V}$.
+Ring trip is asserted immediately if the ring trip input is 15 V $\pm$ 3 V.

-Ring Ground Detector
+Tip or Ring Ground Detector

-In ground start applications, a common-mode current detector is used to indicate a ring ground has occurred or an off-hook has occurred.
+In the ground key or ground start applications, a common-mode current detector is used to indicate that either a tip or ring ground has occurred (ground key) or an off-hook has occurred (ground start).
 The detection threshold is set by connecting a resistor from ICM to ground.

-2350/RICM ($k\Omega$) = ITH (mA)
+2350/RICM ( $k\Omega$ ) = ITH (mA)